Save up to 25%… Shop Our Birthday Sale Now!

 Myceliated grain color comparison on reishi and cordyceps

-If you have a product like reishi or chaga and it's a light color, start asking questions.
+If you ordered mushroom supplements in powder form like reishi or chaga and it's a light color, start asking questions.

 Taste - What does it taste like?